0804EshitaSharma/e-commerce-app/README.md

 4. Sharing Product and Order Confirmation Email:
    - An option to Email or Post a message on Facebook to share products with friends.
    - Email notifications on product purchase using SendGrid API.
-   - An option to return an order.
+   - An option to return an existing order.

 5. Admin View:
    - An admin view that permits the admin to add new products, update and delete existing ones from MongoDB database.